Our website uses cookies to enhance your browsing experience.

 toggle menu Contents

 V664.
-Pointer is dereferenced on the initialization list before its check for null inside the body of a constructor function.
+Pointer is dereferenced in the member initializer list before it is checked for null in the body of a constructor.

-The pointer is being dereferenced in the constructor initialization list and then checked inside the constructor body for not being a null pointer.
+The pointer is being dereferenced in the constructor member initializer list and then checked inside the constructor body for not being a null pointer.
 It may signal a hidden error that may stay unnoticed for a long time.

 Consider a sample of incorrect code: